cs50/labs/vigenere/README.md

 ## Déjà vu

-As you may have gleaned from the write-up above, the basic idea for this cipher is strikingly similar to the idea underlying the Caesar cipher.
+As you may have gleaned already, the basic idea for this cipher is strikingly similar to the idea underlying Caesar's cipher.
 As such, our code from Caesar seems like a good place to begin, so feel free to start by replacing the entire contents of `vigenere.c`, at right, with your solution to `caesar.c`.

-One difference between Caesar's and Vigenère's ciphers is that the Vigenère cipher key is a series of letters, rather than a number.
+One difference between Caesar's and Vigenère's ciphers is that the key for Vigenère's cipher is a series of letters, rather than a number.
 So let's make sure that the user actually gave us a keyword!
 Modify the check you implemented in Caesar to instead ensure every character of the keyword is alphabetic, rather than a digit.
-If any of them isn't, print `"Usage: ./vigenere k"` and return a nonzero value as we did before.
-If they are all alphabetic, after checking you should print `"Success"` and then, `return 0;` immediately (for now), since our enciphering code is not quite ready to work just yet, so we won't have our program execute it.
+If any of them isn't, print `Usage: ./vigenere keyword` and return a non-zero value as we did before.
+If they are all alphabetic, after checking you should print `Success` and then, `return 0;` immediately (for now), since our enciphering code is not quite ready to work just yet, so we won't have our program execute it.

 Sample behavior: